jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 ## Scarlet Spider (MC)
 Set: Spider-Friends
 Before he was the Scarlet Spider, the man who would become Ben Reilly was created from Peter Parker’s DNA to be a perfect clone.
 So in the game he actually starts off as a different “Spider” hero until his true self is revealed (once he reaches Level 2).
-Here’s how it works: Your Spider Web is a new out-of-play pile that includes up to one copy of every other Level 1 main character with “Spider” in its name.
+Here’s how it works:

+Your Spider Web is a new out-of-play pile that includes up to one copy of every other Level 1 main character with “Spider” in its name.
 (Currently this includes Spider-Man from The Marvel Battles expansion, *Spider-Man* from Monsters Unleashed, and Spider-Man and Spider-Woman from this Issue.)

 Your Clone Pile is another out-of-play pile.
 It starts empty but during the game you’ll put characters from your Spider Web into it.

 Before the game begins, when each player reveals their main character, you’ll reveal the Scarlet Spider.
 Then instead of putting him on your side during setup, you’ll put a character from your Spider Web onto your side.

 When that character would become Level 2, you’ll instead transform it into Level 2 Scarlet Spider.
-(It will keep
+(It will keep its counters, any effects on it, and its ready/exhausted and face-up/facedown orientation.)
+Then put the Level 1 main character he started the game as and the Level 1 Scarlet Spider main character into your Clone Pile.

+Once he’s Level 2, if he would be wounded, there’s a chance it was just a clone body instead: reveal a random card from your Clone Pile.
+If you reveal Scarlet Spider, he’ll get wounded as normal – they found you!
+But if you reveal someone else, he doesn’t get wounded (although whoever was revealed goes back into your Spider Web.)

 ## Scourge
 Set: H.A.M.M.E.R.